 Joanna is a longstanding member of the Soil Association and supporter of the Land Heritage Trust.
 A strong advocate for organic farming, she was unexpectedly left the Paget Estate in 1985.
 Joanna helped to set up the Land Trust and has pledged her estate to it.
 She is also involved in a Community Supported Agriculture (CSA) project in Farnham.

 Graeme and his wife Vivienne run Manor Farm in Leicestershire, an organic farm that is part of the Paget Estate.
 Graeme and Vivienne took over Manor Farm in 1994 and immediately set about converting it to organic.
 It now includes sheep, a beef herd, chickens, an organic farm shop and organic bakery, and regularly hosts school visits.
 Graeme also chairs the Soil Association’s Farmer and Grower Board.

 Roger Mortlock (chair)

-Roger is Deputy Director at Soil Association, which he joined in January 2007 from the Royal Shakespeare Company, where for six years he was Director of Communications.
+Roger is Chief Executive of the Gloucestershire Wildlife Trust.
+He was previously Deputy Director and Chair of the Food for Life Partnership at the Soil Association, and prior to that Director of Communications at the Royal Shakespeare Company for six years.
 Roger has worked for the Royal College of Nursing, the charity Community Service Volunteers and the NHS in a range of communications and public policy roles.
 Before that he worked as a teacher, a writer and a radio journalist for BBC national network and local stations.